 Check if you need consents

-Before you start any building work, you'll need to work out whether or not you will need a building consent.
+Before you start any building work, you'll need to work out if you will need a building consent.
 Find out what building work is exempt under the Building Act, when you need to involve your council, and when to call in the experts.

 Commercial and multi-unit building work will also need careful planning and may have additional requirements.